 Program Format & Sample Schedule

-In the Summer College Immersion program, you'll attend daily academic programming during the weekdays.
-At the end of the day, you'll have opportunities to participate in optional cocurricular events, free time, and student life activities until curfew.
+During SCIP, you'll attend daily academic programming during the weekdays.
 You'll explore the following subject areas during the program:

 - Math and reading test-taking techniques for the SAT/ACT